codepath/android_guides/Build-Automation-with-Gradle-and-Jenkins-CI.md

  * Build Triggers
  * Build

+Also, look for an "Advanced" button just below the `Restrict where this project can be run` setting.
+This is where Jenkins hides the setting for the source code path on your build node.
+The `workspace` part of this path is like a variable name for the default source path you added when you set up the Jenkins node.
+So, `workspace/` stands in for `/Users/ciandroid/ci/`.

 Under the **Build** heading, add shell execute statements with the "Add build step" tool:
 * `gradle clean`
 * `gradle assemble`